google/flutter-desktop-embedding/windows/README.md

 ## Example Application

-The application under `GLFW Example\` shows an example application using the library.
+The application under `example\` shows an example application using the library.

 You should be able to build the GLFW Example project in Visual Studio and have